LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 253

-that is part of the Library, the object code for the work may be a
+that is part of the Library, the x code for the work may be a

 254